 This scenario involved removal of the septic loads only.
 It is a reasonable approximation of what would occur if the lake were sewered or all existing septic systems exported TP at a negligible concentration.
-Under this scenario, total loading is decreased by 14% over current loading and would likely not support designated uses.
-This analysis did not account for actively failing septic systems.
+Under this scenario, total loading is decreased by 2% over current loading and would likely not support designated uses.
+Removal of all septic sources would likely be costly and not substantially impact the lake.
+However, our analysis did not account for actively failing septic systems.
 Such systems may have localized impacts on TP and should be addressed as they are discovered.
-As discussed in Section 7.0 (Implementation), much has been done in the past few years to mitigate the impact of septic systems on lake phosphorus loads.

-6.3 Internal Load Removal
+6.3 Waterfowl Load Removal